Miso Ginger Dressing

 - In medium bowl, whisk vinegar, ginger, honey, miso, sesame oil and soy sauce until smooth.

 - Gradually add canola oil, while whisking, until all oil is fully incorporated.
 Stir in sesame seeds.
 Makes about 2/3 cup dressing.
-Dressing can be made in advance and refrigerated for up to 1 week.
+Dressing can be stored in an airtight container in the refrigerator for up to a week.

 Beyond scrumptious